Parasail-Health/Parasail-Policies/source/sections/facility_access_policy.md

 	* Workforce members must report a lost and/or stolen key(s) to the Security Officer.
 	* The Security Officer facilitates the changing of the lock(s) within 7 days of a key being reported lost/stolen
 8. Enforcement of Facility Access Policies
-	* Report violations of this policy to the restricted area’s department team leader, supervisor, manager, or director, or the Privacy Officer.
+	* Report violations of this policy to the restricted area's department team leader, supervisor, manager, or director, or the Privacy Officer.
 	* Workforce members in violation of this policy are subject to disciplinary action, up to and including termination.
 	* Visitors in violation of this policy are subject to loss of vendor privileges and/or termination of services from Parasail.
 9. Workstation Security